ConsenSysMesh/linnia-resources/Technical-Whitepaper.md

 For example, if a doctor signs an attestation in a medical context, the doctor's signature will have more weight since she can display a “medical facet”.
 Here the confirmation by a specific expert agent such as a Healthcare Provider may certify the provenance* *of the specific data (e.g. a Continuity of Care Document [[source](https://web.archive.org/web/20120320190602/http://www.corepointhealth.com/whitepapers/continuity-care-document-ccd-changing-landscape-healthcare-information-exchange)]).

-The Linnia-based application will have the information that this attestation has been verified by an “**expert agent” **which can trigger an action at the application level (validation of a pharmaceutical prescription, bounty claim, instant access to a specific area etc.).
+The Linnia-based application will have the information that this attestation has been verified by an **“expert agent”** which can trigger an action at the application level (validation of a pharmaceutical prescription, bounty claim, instant access to a specific area etc.).

 We can also imagine more complex scheme of attestations (with multisig) where N different types of “expert agent” are needed to verify (sign) a certain claim in a specific order.